 - How to Get a Credit Card With Bad Credit

-At publishing time, the Discover it, Discover it for students and Citi ThankYou Preferred Card for College Students are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Discover it and Citi ThankYou Preferred Card for College Students are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.